Take a sneak peek at the new NIST.gov and let us know what you think!

 Task 3 will entail efforts to ensure proper operation of the high-efficiency, air-source heat pump selected for the EL Net-Zero Energy Residential Test Facility (NZERTF).
 This heat pump will be one of the top energy users in the home and must operate properly for the home to reach its goal of net-zero energy.
 In FY2016 the NZERTF heat pump performance data taken over the entire cooling season will be used to debug and refine the adaptive FDD algorithm (A-FDD) developed under Task 1 with the goal of cataloging fault-free performance and updating the FDD capabilities of the monitoring process.
-This will require use of our Visual Basic Windows Environment FDD program and further extension of its capabilities to accommodate the performance of this variable capacity, high efficiency system.

 Start Date:October 1, 2011